 - You may again click Paste Special from the above options.

-- You will get the same dialogue box as above and the same result as earlier.
+You will get the same dialogue box and the same result as described in the previous method.

 If you do not want to follow any of the above two methods, then follow this method.